Adding a sub-menu to a custom post type

 register_post_type( 'tdd_beans', 'tdd_beans_register_post_type' );

 The details of my beans post-type are unimportant.
 What is important is the handle.
-In all cases, it’s the first parameter that you pass to register_post_type() — in this case, beans.
+In all cases, it’s the first parameter that you pass to register_post_type()

 function tdd_beans_menu(){